 The prize is awarded on the basis of an assessment using the Hydropower Sustainability Assessment Protocol, a tool that measures the sustainability of a hydropower project across a range of social, environmental, technical and economic aspects.

-The prize will next be awarded at the World Hydropower Congress in May 2019 in Paris, France.
+The prize was last awarded at the World Hydropower Congress in May 2019 in Paris, France.

 For a hydropower project to be considered for the IHA Blue Planet Prize, it must have undergone an official assessment under the Hydropower Sustainability Assessment Protocol.

 The protocol was developed through cross-sector consensus and is governed by a forum that includes governments, environmental and social NGOs, commercial and development banks, and industry.
 Find out more at www.hydrosustainability.org.